shatterhats/webgoat-test/README.md

 # webgoat-test
 Webgoat pull request testing

-Testing pull requests in github

-Mods
+A demonstration of github statuses